Magpas

 Magpas Air Ambulance is a registered charity that operates a helicopter emergency medical service (HEMS) in the East of England.

-Founded in 1971, the charity operates a helicopter and three rapid response vehicles from its base in Huntingdon, Cambridgeshire.
-As of 2023, their staff consists of 80 employees and 70 volunteers.
+Founded in 1971, the charity operates a helicopter and four rapid response vehicles from its base in Huntingdon, Cambridgeshire.
+As of 2026, their staff consists of 80 employees and 100 volunteers.
 They are dispatched by both the East of England Ambulance Service and the East Midlands Ambulance Service.

 History

 20th century

 Magpas Air Ambulance was founded in 1971 by doctors Neville Silverston and Derek Cracknell as the Mid Anglia General Practitioner Accident Service (MAGPAS).
 Its name derives from its close historical and geographical association with the Cambridgeshire Constabulary, then known as the Mid-Anglia Constabulary.
 The service was originally offered by general practitioners from across Cambridgeshire to provide quick medical care to victims of road accidents.
 The organisation became a registered charity in 1972.

 In 1977, Magpas Air Ambulance contributed to the founding of the British Association for Immediate Care, of which the charity remains a member.
 In 1997, the charity entered a partnership with the Cambridgeshire Constabulary to use the police helicopter from RAF Wyton, near Huntingdon, Cambridgeshire.
 In 1999, the charity became the first service in the region to provide a night-time helicopter emergency medical service.